Sleeping Bags

 The temperature below which a "standard woman" would not survive |

-Needless to say this is a typical example of EU legislation making things far more complicated than they need be and also unfortunately the whole testing procedure is flawed in that it is possible to "fiddle" the results by careful positioning of the bag's fill.
+Needless to say this is a typical example of bureaucrats making things far more complicated than they need be, and also unfortunately the whole testing procedure is flawed in that it is possible to "fiddle" the results by careful positioning of the bag's fill.
 Moreover, bags are tested using a copper mannequin and there is only one supplier of such mannequins - so a vested interest in promoting such testing is possible, if not probable.
 We feel it much better to rely on the accumulated experience of years of manufacture and that none of the top firms, Rab, Mountain Equipment, Marmot, Mountain Hardwear etc are likely to fib about their bags' capabilities.
 The temperature ratings we give are thus the manufacturer's, not the EU version.

 Sizing: The obvious way to make a bag lighter is to make it smaller and many budget companies do just that.
-However most of these sleeping bags are generously sized.
-They are definitely not budget bags!
-In addition, special lengths may be available for some bags to order.
+However most of our sleeping bags are generously sized - they are definitely not budget bags!
 Unfortunately Rab have had to drop special widths and no zip options as they are no longer economical to produce.
-Any extra short bags that are specially made to order will have the extra down redistributed - not taken away - so you end up with a warmer bag than the standard model - however this is not the case with the off the shelf models.
-Extra long bags that are made to order have about 10% extra down added to fill the extra length.The term right-hand zip means the zip is on your right as you are lying in the bag.
+The term right-hand zip means the zip is on your right as you are lying in the bag.
 In general right-handed people prefer a left-hand zip and left-handed people a right-hand zip, though it isn't really that important.

 Weights: are approximate.
 You may notice that they vary from those published.
 The reason for this is that the weight of each bag consists of three components: the Outer Fabric, the Down, and the Inner Fabric (ie the baffles).
 Whilst the weights of the Outer Fabric and the Down are virtually always the same, the manufacturers will try to use the lightest suitable fabric that they can for the hidden components of the bag such as the baffles.
 However if such fabric is temporarily unavailable, they may use the next lightest suitable fabric that they can get, rather than not make any bags at all, and this can increase the weight of a bag by as much as 100g.
-Another factor is that the baffles are all filled by hand and, if having filled all the baffles bar one, the filler realises that he is a bit short of down he will just add a little more, rather than redistribute it all.
+Another factor is that the baffles are nearly always filled by hand and, if having filled all the baffles bar one, the filler realises that he is a bit short of down he will just add a little more, rather than redistribute it all.
 The weight of the stuff sack is not included in the bag weight so allow an extra 50g or so for this.

 Down Quality: On Rab bags this is the best in the world.
 The down is sourced in Eastern Europe and it is cleaned thoroughly before use, so removing nearly all of the "bird dandruff" that makes some people allergic to down.
 This is not always the case with many Far Eastern sourced bags (especially cheaper ones).
 In addition all the bags are filled to order in Derbyshire (as opposed to being filled in the Far East - often in humid conditions - and then spending months closely packed in a warehouse and on a container ship).
 By keeping our stock levels low, Needle Sports' Rab bags are as freshly filled as they can be and are never kept densely packed.